Table of Contents Hide

 Public WI-FI offers you a great way to stay connected when you are on the move.
 But, there are many security risks associated with public WI-FI connections.
 Cybercriminals usually use public WI-FI to hack into your emails, private documents, and passwords.
 The rule of thumb on public WI-FI is to assume someone is watching.
 Only share information that you wouldn’t mind if it were stolen.

 Nowadays, people tend to live their everyday lives on Twitter, Facebook, Tik Tok, and other social media apps.
-People share a lot of information on social media, for instance, their children’s names, birthday, where they live, and other personal information.
+People share a lot of information on social media, for instance, their children’s names, birthdays, where they live, and other personal information.

 Anyone with a computer can access this information.
 To protect yourself from malicious internet users, limit the amount of information you share on social media.
 Only share information you would be comfortable sharing with a stranger you met on the streets.